-This content may contain affiliate links for products I use and love.
+This content may contain affiliate links for products I use and recommend.
 If you subscribe or make a purchase after clicking one of these links, I’ll earn some money at no extra cost to you.
 Thank you!

 In September 2020, I posted about How I Set Up a Japanese-Inspired Floor Desk, but I actually had it set up in early July, so I wanted to do a follow-up post to talk about how I like sitting on the floor, what I would change, and how my knees and back have handled sitting on the floor to work at a computer.